You are currently viewing Slipped Disc: Non-Invasive Care in Malaysia

 How Can a Damaged Spine Be Managed?

-The term “slipped disc” is commonly used to describe conditions like bulging or herniated discs.
+1. Understanding Slipped Discs: The term “slipped disc” is commonly used to describe conditions like bulging or herniated discs.
 These occur when the disc’s outer fibers (annulus fibrosus) and inner material (nucleus pulposus) protrude or rupture, often leading to nerve compression.
-Left untreated, these conditions can progress and potentially cause severe complications, including nerve damage or paralysis.
+Left unchecked, these conditions can progress and potentially cause severe complications, including nerve damage or paralysis.

-Our care methods focus on non-invasive, precision-based approaches to address and support spinal health.
-Using advanced technology like the RxDecom®, NSD Therapy® offers targeted spinal decompression to help alleviate nerve compression and support recovery.
+2. Non-Surgical Care for Damaged Spines: Our care methods focus on non-invasive, precision-based approaches to address and support spinal health.
+Using modern technology like the RxDecom®, NSD Therapy® offers targeted spinal decompression to help alleviate nerve compression and support recovery.
 This care is provided through a collaborative effort between chiropractors and physiotherapists, ensuring comprehensive and personalized attention.

 Key benefits of NSD Therapy® include: